dansmyers/IntroToCS-Fall-2019/Labs/1-Poetry-and-Math.md

 ## Haiku

-Modify your program to print the following haiku by the poet Kobayashi Issa:
+Write a program to print the following haiku by the poet Kobayashi Issa:

 ```
 O snail